4TiZaras/school-v1/README.md

-# school-v1
-I'm evil and I take all powers to ruin everyone's life :)
+# school-v1I'm evil and I take all powers to ruin everyone's life :)Oh really?
+Then u are kind of blind ;DI'm the one who's gonna take His Masjesty foot!

-Oh really?

-Then u are kind of blind ;D

-I'm the one who's gonna take His Masjesty foot!